Corporate Disclosure Policy

 -

-Note 1:In provision 158 of the Financial Instruments and Exchange Law, the spreading of market rumors is forbidden when offering a security, conducting any trade in a security or when attempting to impact the market fluctuation of a security.
+Note 1:Article 158 of the Financial Instruments and Exchange Law prohibits the spreading of market rumors for the purpose of a public security offering, conducting any transaction of securities, or for the purpose of causing the market fluctuation of a security.

 -